-When employees need to use a vehicle to conduct university business, they have three transportation options:
+When employees need to use a vehicle to conduct university business, they have two transportation options:

 Supervisors are responsible for determining and communicating the preferred mode of transportation for each trip to their direct reports.
 The preferred mode of transportation should be the one that is most cost-effective and least expensive and adheres to the NSHE requirements in Section 11 of Chapter 5.

 UNLV Risk Management maintains qualification/authorization/documentation requirements for vehicle use as well as a Defensive Driving training program requirement for all campus personnel.
 Please refer to the Vehicle Use & Safety Program page for additional information.